 Here are some popular podcasting platforms to look out for:

-I haven’t tested all of these platforms, but Stitcher is the one I’m using for the past four years for listening to my favourite podcasts.
-Furthermore, I started my podcast in my native language Urdu on Anchor.fm, which was an experiment.
-The coolest part of using the Anchor.fm platform was that it distributes your podcast to various podcasting platforms within a few clicks.
+I haven’t tested all of these platforms, but Stitcher is the one I’m using for the past four years for listening to my favorite podcasts.
+Furthermore, I started my podcast in my native language Urdu on Anchor.FM, which was an experiment.
+The coolest part of using the Anchor.FM platform was that it distributes your podcast to various podcasting platforms within a few clicks.

 The point is that a podcast could be a lightning rod for those who want to put their words out there but they don’t like to write articles or don’t have enough time to record videos.
 All you need to do is find 15 minutes from your busy schedule and record an audio file on your smartphone, and upload it to Anchor.
 Voila!

 Which One of these Content Marketing Hacks Would You Apply?

 You made it to the end.

 I just want to reiterate that these content marketing strategies could help you drive extra traffic to your blog or website, but you got to be patient and consistent.

 The reason I did my research and brought examples for you is that I know these things work.

 They’ve worked for me as well as for hundreds of thousands of bloggers and content marketers out there.